 The Crusade of Theobald of Champagne and the King of Navarre was a French expedition that did little, except obtain concessions from Damascus in Galilee, and Ascalon from Egypt.
 Richard of Cornwall, the brother of Henry III, arrived after Theobald had left, but managed to strengthen both concessions in Galilee, and the fortifications at Ascalon.

-The central tower and the choir had been rebuilt during the first part of the thirteenth century and by 1240, building work was completed.
+In London, the central tower and the choir of St. Paul's had been rebuilt during the first part of the thirteenth century and by 1240, building work was completed.
 Some changes were made at the end of this century, but then no major alterations occurred until after the Reformation.

 The Chapter-house at Lichfield has two storeys, the lower one for the meetings and the upper one for the library.
 The building is roughly octagonal in shape, but two sides are double the length of the others.